open-navigation/opennav_amd_demonstrations/README.md

 Bonus: `docs` contains a number of developer guides for bootstrapping new computers for robots, network setup with ROS 2, setting up field experimental networks, how to visualize data remotely, and so on.

+TODO hyperlink back to demos for desciptions, images, etc. Have some gif here though first (that marketing think?)

 ## Launching Robot, Nav2, and Demos